Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

             new BasicDigitalTwinComponent
             {
                 // writeable component metadata
-                Metadata = new DigitalTwinComponentMetadata
+                Metadata =  new Dictionary<string, DigitalTwinPropertyMetadata>
                 {
-                    PropertyMetadata = new Dictionary<string, DigitalTwinPropertyMetadata>
                     {
-                        {
                         "ComponentProp2",
                         new DigitalTwinPropertyMetadata
                         {
                             // must always be serialized as ISO 8601 SourceTime = DateTimeOffset.UtcNow,
                         }
                     }
-                    },
                 },
                 // component properties
                 Contents =